-Masquerade by Pexels These days, it is more and more common to hear the term “unconscious bias.”
+Masquerade by Pexels Today it is common to hear the term “unconscious bias.”
 What exactly does that mean?
 Biases are positive or negative prejudices we have towards someone or something.
-These biases can be conscious and explicit or unconscious and implicit, meaning that they are instinctive and [...]
+These biases may be conscious and explicit -- or unconscious and implicit.
+Unconscious and implicit means that they are instinctive [...]

 Photo taken from Pixabay National Grandparents Day was initiated at the grassroots level by West Virginian Marian Lucille Herndon McQuade, with the behind-the-scenes support of her husband Joseph L. McQuade.
 They had 15 children, 43 grandchildren, 10 great-grandchildren, and one great-great grandchild.
 Mrs. McQuade started her campaign for a day to honor [...]

 - Annual Monthly or Day Observance, Business and the Environment, Business Etiquette, Cross-Cultural, Culture, Gala Etiquette, gift-giving, Global Celebrations, Global Traditions, Holiday Parties, Holiday Season, Intercultural, International Holidays, International Travel Tips, Japan, Language and Culture, Legends and Myths, Lifestyle, Relationship Building, Relationships, Religious Celebrations, Self-Awareness, Social Etiquette, Travel